TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-09-13-stamp-5-how-do-we-know-types-of-template-variables.md

     I've shared the intro post [on Reddit](https://www.reddit.com/r/PHP/comments/qbwudj/stamp_0_static_analysis_of_templates), that sparked many exciting questions.<br>
     Today we'll answer one of them.

-tweet: "New Post on the 🐘 blog: Stamp #5: How do we Know Types of Template Variables"
 ---

 <div class="pl-4">